 The materials on the CD-ROM will help the school to

 - Introduce and

-the early stages of a dynamic approach to learning and teaching: where teachers become learning coaches and pupils become self aware and independent learners.
+The early stages of this dynamic approach to learning and teaching: where teachers become learning coaches and pupils become more self aware and independent learners.

 Illustrations of learning-how-to-learn in action are drawn from schools across England and Wales where learning power has been thoroughly infused into the curriculum and is having a transforming effect on pupils’ demeanour, behaviour and achievement.

 Section 1 Making the most of the materials – covers the purpose, content and use of the pack.